qsc-emily/PagerDuty/README.md

 # PagerDuty Q-SYS Integration
-This repo contains my PagerDuty Integration.
-Feel free to play with it, change it, suggest changes, etc!
+This repo contains a PagerDuty Incidents Manager Integration.
+The goal is to allow for custom incidents to be created within Q-SYS and sent to PagerDuty.
+The controls can be placed on an UCI to allow for users to submit incidents based on their experience.

 To view the underlying code, go to pager_duty.lua.
 To view the demo design go to pager_duty.qsys.